Ferry: Great Britain

+Denmark

 The busiest single ferry route in terms of the number of departures is across the northern part of Øresund, between Helsingborg, Scania, Sweden and Elsinore, Denmark.
 Before the Øresund bridge was opened in July 2000, car and "car and train" ferries departed up to seven times every hour (every 8.5 minutes).
 This has since been reduced, but a car ferry still departs from each harbor every 15 minutes during daytime.
 The route is around 2.2 nmi and the crossing takes 22 minutes.
 Today, all ferries on this route are constructed so that they do not need to turn around in the harbors.
 This also means that the ferries lack stems and sterns, since the vessels sail in both directions.
 Starboard and port-side are dynamic, depending on the direction the ferry sails.
 Despite the short crossing, the ferries are equipped with restaurants (on three out of four ferries), cafeterias, and kiosks.
 Passengers without cars often make a double or triple return journey in the restaurants; for this, a single journey ticket is sufficient.
 Passenger and bicycle passenger tickets are inexpensive compared with longer routes.

+Baltic Sea

-Large cruiseferries sail in the Baltic Sea between Finland, Åland, Sweden, Estonia, Latvia and Saint Petersburg, Russia and from Italy to Sardinia, Corsica, Spain and Greece.
+Large cruiseferries sail in the Baltic Sea between Finland, Åland, Sweden, Estonia, Latvia and Saint Petersburg, Russia.
 In many ways, these ferries are like cruise ships, but they can also carry hundreds of cars on car decks.
-Besides providing passenger and car transport across the sea, Baltic Sea cruise-ferries are a popular tourist destination unto themselves, with multiple restaurants, nightclubs, bars, shops and entertainment on board.
-Also many smaller ferries operate on domestic routes in Finland, Sweden and Estonia.
+Besides providing passenger and car transport across the sea, Baltic Sea cruiseferries are a popular tourist destination unto themselves, with multiple restaurants, nightclubs, bars, shops and entertainment on board.
+Helsinki was the busiest international passenger ferry port in the world in 2017 with over 11.8 million passengers whilst the second business international ferry port, Dover, had 11.7 million passengers.
+The Helsinki-Tallinn route alone accounted for nine million passengers.
+In 2022 the port of Helsinki had almost 8 million passengers, of which 6.3 million travelled between Helsinki and Tallinn.
+Additionally many smaller ferries operate on domestic routes in Finland, Sweden and Estonia.

 The south-west and southern parts of the Baltic Sea has several routes mainly for heavy traffic and cars.
-The ferry routes of Trelleborg-Rostock, Trelleborg-Travemünde, Trelleborg-Świnoujście, Gedser-Rostock, Gdynia-Karlskrona, and Ystad-Świnoujście are all typical transports ferries.
+The ferry routes of Rødby-Puttgarden, Trelleborg-Rostock, Trelleborg-Travemünde, Trelleborg-Świnoujście, Gedser-Rostock, Gdynia-Karlskrona, and Ystad-Świnoujście are all typical transports ferries.
 On the longer of these routes, simple cabins are available.
-The Rødby-Puttgarden route also transports day passenger trains between Copenhagen and Hamburg, and on the Trelleborg-Sassnitz route, it also has capacities for the daily night trains between Berlin and Malmö.
+Some of these routes previously also carried trains, but since 2020 these trains are instead routed around the Baltic via the Great Belt fixed link and Jutland.

+Turkey

 In Istanbul, ferries connect the European and Asian shores of Bosphorus, as well as Princes' Islands and nearby coastal towns.
 In 2014, İDO transported 47 million passengers, the largest ferry system in the world.

+Italy

+The largest ferry system in Italy is in Venice.
+The city's water taxis (Italian: taxi d'acqua) provide service all around the city's canals.
+They can carry up to 10 people.
+They operate on a series of lines that stop at different locations around Venice.